nikeymikey/bomberman-generation-moderngekko/README.md

 2. The vendored GXRuntime `CPUState` is one ABI revision behind ModernGekko's, so no generated module can load.
 See `patches/`.

-## Why this toolkit rather than gcrecomp

-The first attempt used [gcrecomp](https://github.com/sp00nznet/gcrecomp).
-It got a long way — 5528 functions recompiled, clean MSVC build, booted through runtime/DVD/D3D11/audio/input init and into PowerPC code — then stopped dead issuing a DVD read.
-Findings from that attempt, all verified in source:

-* `hw_write32_hle` has **no handler for the DVD DMA registers** (`DICR`, `DIMAR`, `DILENGTH`, `DICMDBUF`).
-The disc read is acknowledged but never performed, so the disc header never arrives in RAM.
-* EXI DMA clears TSTART so `__OSInitSram` "succeeds", but transfers no data — the game gets 64 zero bytes of SRAM.
-* The **OS HLE layer is wired to nothing**: `register_os_functions()` only increments a counter, and `lookup_os_func()` has zero callers anywhere in the repository.
-A symbol map would not have helped; the binding step it was meant to feed does not exist.
-* gcrecomp's own status table marks *vertex format handling*, *draw call pipeline* and *TEV shader compilation* as **In Progress**, and its audio backend as a **stub**.

-The blocking DVD fix was ~30 lines, but the road behind it meant finishing someone else's emulator.
-ModernGekko *is* Dolphin's emulator — `disc_interface`, `mmio_bus`, `gx_pipeline`, `gx_texture_decoder` all inherited working.

-Measured on this exact DOL, DolRecomp decoded **every byte of both text sections with 0 unknown opcodes** (text0: 2368 instructions, 725 code + 1643 embedded data; text1: 425,304 instructions, 425,296 code + 8 data).
-It sweeps
-linearly and classifies data, rather than guessing function boundaries by heuristic as gcrecomp does.

-DolRecomp also warns that this DOL **may patch executable memory at runtime**, listing 104 sites in `generated_smc.txt`.
-Inspected: mostly `stw` (a conservative "this store might target code" heuristic) plus a few `icbi` in the boot stub consistent with a normal post-apploader cache flush.
-Not evidence of self-modifying code — but worth re-checking if execution ever goes somewhere impossible.

 ## Facts about this game (carried over, independently verified)

 | Value | Source |